KieranCG/Milestone1FolkRock/README.md

 ### Lighthouse

-Lighthouse suggested changing the images from png files to WebP files to aid loading times and compression for speed/functionality.
+Lighthouse suggested changing the images from png files to WebP files to aid loading times and compression for speed/functionality which I implemented.

 ![Lighthouse](assets/images/readme-images/lighthouse.png "Lighthouse Results")